gh-cli-for-education/gh-education/docs/src/drafts/egg-interpreter.md

 Since `this.args` contains the array ` value(value: 2), value(value:3)]` the map will leave in  `argsProcessed` the array `[2, 3]` and the final result is the call `topEnv['+'](...[2,3])`

-We will come back to this later, when we study the special form called `fun`.
+We will come back to this later, when we study the special interpreter/evaluator called `fun`.

 Finalmente el fichero `ast.js` exporta las tres clases: